Thorington/PizzaParlor/README.md

 ## Description

-This pizza parlor site allows a user to choose a size and one or more individual toppings and see the final cost.
+This pizza company site allows a user to choose a size and one or more individual toppings and see the final cost.

 ## Tests

 # _Describe: Pizza()_

 Test: "It should return a Pizza object with two properties for toppings and size"
-Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium");
+Code: const myPizza = new Pizza(["canned olives", "leftover salmon"], "medium");
-Expected Output: Pizza { toppings: ["anchovies", "pineapple"], size: "medium" }
+Expected Output: Pizza { toppings: ["canned olives", "leftover salmon"], size: "medium" }

+# _Describe: Pizza.prototype.cost()_

+Test: "It should return the cost of a pizza, given the size and number of toppings"
+Code: myPizza.cost();
+Expected Output: "$24"

 ## Setup/Installation Requirements